shubham-icpcw9/MemeShareApp/README.md

 - Used the Volley library to make network requests from Reddit API.

-- Used the Glide image loader library for loading/displaying images from image URL, while also taking care of caching.
+- Used the Glide library for loading/displaying image from the URL, while also taking care of caching.

 - Implemented Share Action by explicitly showing a chooser dialog.